jkosem/jk-portfolio/_site/README.md

 2. Need to build `jekyll build` to release
 3. Can also, whilst developing, use `jekyll serve --livereload` which will upon saving, reload the file in browser at `http://localhost:4000/`
 4. Need to `git add .`, `git commit -m <message>` and `git push` to get it to GitHub to get it to be available at URL
-5. Github Pages seem to take a long time to load, so this allegedly works `https://username.github.io/awesome-repo/?version=f36af92`

 ## Links, reference, etc.